patxipierce/rasyen/README.md

     - Sets the first letter of the selected text to upper case.
 - `=words`
     - By itself does nothing, but is intended to be used with other filters, that then apply to each word of the result.
-- `=a-or-an`
-    - Will prefix the word with "a" or "an" depending on the selected texts starting letter.
 - `=random-category`
     - If the list (javascript object) has keys (properties) it will select one at random if not it will return a string (if any).
+- `=range`
+    - Will return a random number between the range specified.
 - `=save-result`
     - Allows saving the result to a key (see example below) for later usage.
 - `=category`